-Svetlana Chernienko is a Canadian and American Mental Health advocate, Activist, Mother, Model, writer, businesswoman.
+Svetlana Chernienko is a Canadian Mental Health advocate, Activist, Mother, Model, writer, businesswoman.
 She is also an advocate for mental health, anti-bullying and domestic violence and of the #Metoo movement, a supporter of the LGBTQ Foundation and Women’s Equal Rights Foundation as well as a supporter of the Diversity and Inclusion Foundation & The Black Lives Matter Movement.

 Svetlana Chernienko lives in Montreal, Canada, with her 4 children.
 She is a descendant of Russians, Belorussians, American slaves, Native American Indians, Nigerians, and Brazilians.
 Professionally, Svetlana is a Motivational Speaker, Mental Well-ness coach, small business owner and founder of Non-profit organization, 'Welcome to my every day, for people that live with mental health issues.
 Although she has accomplished much and, some may be surprised to find out that she gained these titles all while battling mental illness and physical abuse.

 As a child, Svetlana studied the classical poses of ballet, while at the same time learning about strength from her parents, who made sure to teach her how to overcome the hurdles that life may throw her way.
 Examples of how to do this were seen in her grandmother's experience and survival during her time in a concentration camp.
 Svetlana's father who was African American also demonstrated courage as a member of the United States Military, in which he received a Purple Heart.
 After his death in September of 2014, President Barack Obama personally sent Svetlana a letter, showing his gratitude for her father's service, after he passed away on Septemeber 11 2014 due to Parkinson's' dementia.